How to Write a French CV (Curriculum Vitae) and Lettre de Motivation

 The Accroche (Professional Profile)

 The accroche sits directly below your header.
 French recruiters use it to decide whether to read further.
-State your professional identity, years of experience, core expertise, and the type of role you seek.1
+State your professional identity, years of experience, core expertise, and the type of role you seek.
+A resume builder with ATS optimization can help you craft an accroche that includes the right keywords for automated screening systems.1

 Example: "Ingénieur logiciel avec 6 ans d'expérience en développement backend (Python, Go).
 Spécialisé dans les architectures microservices et les systèmes distribués.
 Recherche un poste de Tech Lead dans une scale-up parisienne."